Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How much are property prices expected to increase in Mexico City in 2026?

-As of early 2026, residential property prices in Mexico City are expected to rise by around 5% to 6% in nominal terms over the course of 2026, with a central estimate of about 5.5%.
+As of 2026, residential property prices in Mexico City are expected to increase by about 7% to 9% over the full year.

 Which neighborhoods will see the highest price growth in Mexico City in 2026?